-- professional materials to the Gaza Community Health Programme,
+- Professional materials to the Gaza Community Health Programme

-- a playground in Tal Al Sultan neighborhood,
+- A playground in Tal Al Sultan neighborhood

-- clean drinking water to three schools,
+- Maia Project clean drinking water systems to five schools

-- funding for the Samira Project to aid traumatized children and their parents.
+- Funding for the Samira Project to aid traumatized children and their parents

 Why a Sister City? by the Madison-Rafah Sister City Project